Before you can back up universes, you need to configure a storage location for your backups.

 Azure Storage

-You can configure Azure as your backup target, as follows:
+You can configure Azure as your backup target.

 1. Create a storage account in Azure, as follows: